 There’s no universal dosage that’s right for everyone, and there has been a proliferation of misconceptions about CBD.
 The right dose varies from individual to individual – people react differently to different strengths and concentrations.
 That’s why we recommend people to start low, go slow, and listen to their body.
 Every single one of our CBD products is equipped with a useful and practical manual.

 The percentage CBD is often mentioned on a bottle of CBD oil, but we also talk about milligrams of CBD.
-You can easly calculate the number of miligrams of CBD by dividing the total number of milligrams of CBD by the numer of drops in a bottle.
+You can easily calculate the number of milligrams of CBD by dividing the total number of milligrams of CBD by the number of drops in a bottle.
 One bottle of 10ml contains about 220 drops, and a bottle of 30 ml contains about 660 drops.

 Many people mistakenly believe that hemp and cannabis are the same.
 Hemp plants, however, are mainly cultivated for a variety of industrial and medical purposes, whereas cannabis plants are mainly grown for recreational use.
 While both plants share the same genus and species, their respective differences mainly reside in their chemical compositions.
 While hemp contains little THC – the psychoactive compound in marijuana that gets users high – and is rich in CBD, cannabis is the exact opposite.

-Many people aren’t aware of the fact the hemp plant is a versatile and robust plant that has many ecological benefits.
-Hemp fibre is amongst the strongest natural fibres known to man and has over 50,000 different applications.
-Hemp stems are used in the production of paper, textiles, cardboard, rope, paper, packaging materials, and plastic.
-Its flowers are extremely rich in cannabinoids and are often used for the production of dietary supplements such as CBD oil.
-Hemp seeds are naturally rich in vitamins and minerals, protein and various essential fatty acids.
-They are often used to produce hemp seed oil, hemp milk, body and skin care products, and for the industrial manufacturing of paint.
+Many people aren’t aware that the hemp plant is a versatile and robust plant with many ecological benefits.
+Hemp fiber is amongst the strongest natural fibers known to man and has over 50,000 different applications.
+Hemp stems are used to produce paper, textiles, cardboard, rope, paper, packaging materials, and plastic.
+Its flowers are extremely rich in cannabinoids and are often used to produce dietary supplements such as CBD oil.
+Hemp seeds are naturally rich in vitamins and minerals, protein, and various essential fatty acids.
+They are often used to produce hemp seed oil, hemp milk, body, skincare products, and paint industrial manufacturing.
 Hemp roots also provide nutrients to the soil and can, for example, be used as natural compost.

-Industrial hemp is capable of very rapid growth and can be used to enhance soil health in organic agriculture.
-Hemp seeds germinate quickly and can reach a height of three metres within 100 days from planting.
-Because of its height and planting density, hemp also requires far fewer pesticides, herbicides, and fertilizer than many other crops; hemp, because of its height, dense foliage and its high planting density
+Industrial hemp can very rapidly grow and can be used to enhance soil health in organic agriculture.
+Hemp seeds germinate quickly and can reach a height of three meters within 100 days from planting.
+Because of its height and planting density, hemp also requires far fewer pesticides, herbicides, and fertilizer than many other crops; hemp, because of its height, dense foliage, and high planting density.

-One of the most distinctive characteristics of cannabis is the smell.
+One of the most distinctive characteristics of cannabis is its smell.
 It is sharp and strong and can often be smelled from miles away.

 The industrial cultivation of hemp is legal in most countries due to its negligible concentration of THC.
-The cultivation of cannabis plants is illegal, however, and most countries impose heavy on selling, using or trafficking in cannabis.
-The Netherlands is famous for its tolerant drugs policy, which permits coffeeshops to sell cannabis under certain strict conditions.
+However, the cultivation of cannabis plants is illegal, and most countries impose heavily on selling, using, or trafficking cannabis.
+The Netherlands is famous for its tolerant drugs policy, which permits coffee shops to sell cannabis under certain strict conditions.

-CBD oil, on the other hand, is often extracted from the hemp plant, which only contains trace amounts of THC but is rich in many other cannabinoids and active compounds.
-CBD is non-psychoactive and mainly used for because of its significant medical and therapeutic benefits.
+On the other hand, CBD oil is often extracted from the hemp plant, which only contains trace amounts of THC but is rich in many other cannabinoids and active compounds.
+CBD is non-psychoactive and is mainly used because of its significant medical and therapeutic benefits.
 The cannabis that is around today is a lot more potent than it was a few decades ago due to the consumer demand and the fact CBD and other cannabinoids were not deemed important for a long time.
 As a result, growers have engineered strains of pot that are far more potent and naturally lower in CBD than THC.
 In fact, many weed strains nowadays don’t even contain CBD anymore.

 In contrast, hemp plants are naturally rich in CBD and low in THC.
 The maximum content of THC allowed in hemp plants must be lower than 0.2%.
 CBD is now more popular than ever because it is both legal and safe: it can, therefore, be used by children and adults alike.